cobuildlab/devsup-web/src/blog/conventions-for-creating-a-react-application/index.md

 Reference: [React Patterns Presentational and Container Components]([https://cobuildlab.com/development-blog/react-patterns-container-and-presentational-components/](https://cobuildlab.com/development-blog/react-patterns-container-and-presentational-components/))

-React components can be clasified in 2 major groups depending on how they fit in the Architecture of your application, and how they interact with the App and the User:
+React components can be classified in 2 major groups depending on how they fit in the Architecture of your application, and how they interact with the App and the User:

 1) **Presentational Components** or just Components are responsible present or render the user interface, they interface the communication between the User and the Application State only through the **Container Components**.
-2) **Container Componets** or Views are responsible of "connecting" the application state with the User Interface by listening to changes to the Application State and rendering **Presentational Components**.
+2) **Container Components** or Views are responsible for "connecting" the application state with the User Interface by listening to changes to the Application State and rendering **Presentational Components**.
 The way they interact with the Application State or stores depends of the technology used (Redux, Flux, MobX, Context API)

 | Feature |   Presentational Components (Components) |  Container Components (Views) |